porsche-design-system/porsche-design-system/packages/components-js/src/components/form/textarea-wrapper/textarea-wrapper.design.md

 All types of Textareas are available as disabled state.
 However, disabled states (e.g. read only) should be avoided whenever possible, as they always tend to disrupt the user and break the user flow.
 Keep in mind: “The best way [to] prevent user error is to make sure that the use cannot make errors in the first place (…).”
 (Donald A. Norman, 2002)

-## Layout

-### Width and height
-Textareas have no specific width.
-Depending on the layout you can set the width either depending on the length of the text or by adjusting it to the grid.
-The initial width is set to 272 px (corresponds to the grid width on viewport XS).
-We recommend a minimum height of 192 px (equals 7 text lines).
-Unless predefined characters are specified.
-In this case we recommend to adapt the Text Area to the content.
-For further information we recommend to read the general form guideline.
-[Forms Guideline](www.link.de)

-### Spacing
-According to the "law of proximity" in Gestalt psychology ([Laws of UX](https://lawsofux.com/law-of-proximity)) objects that are near or proximate to each other tend to be grouped together.
-For further information we recommend to read the general form guideline.
-[Forms Guideline](www.link.de)

  <div style="background:#F2F2F2; width:100%; margin-top: 64px; padding-top: 32px; padding-left: 42px; padding-bottom: 42px;">
     <p-headline variant="headline-3" tag="h3" style="margin-bottom: 24px;">Examples</p-headline>